Recognizing and Treating Dog Mites

 Sarcoptic mange is a very itchy and unpleasant dog skin condition that can also affect humans.
 Affected dogs can cause damage to their skin and coat with constant scratching, leaving redness and sometimes scabs.

-Demodectic mange is a serious skin complaint that causes hair loss, reddening, sore areas, scaling, crusting, lesions and the darkening of chronically affected skin.
-It usually affects younger dogs and can be very serious if left untreated.
+Demodectic mange is a serious skin complaint that causes hair loss, reddening, sore areas, scaling, crusting, lesions, and the darkening of chronically affected skin.
+It usually affects younger dogs and those with immunosuppressive conditions and can be very serious if left untreated.

 Dog Mite Symptoms